 We work to reduce our waste wherever possible

 The first step in our manufacturing process is using a high-spec laser cutter.
-Combined with the precision of our cutting staff, there is minimal wastage as they carefully create a jigsaw of individual sections.
-The accuracy and skill of our sewing machinists also creates minimal wastage out on the sewing floor, and we post our empty spools back to our thread supplier for reuse.
-Finally, we always encourage our customers to reuse and correctly recycle any packaging they receive from us.
+Combined with the precision of our cutting staff, there is minimal wastage as they carefully create a jigsaw of individual pieces for every product.
+The accuracy and skill of our sewing machinists also creates minimal wastage out on the sewing floor, and we post all our empty spools back to our thread supplier for reuse.
+Finally, we always encourage our customers to reuse and correctly recycle any packaging they receive from us, just as we do on site.